kevspau/gofind/README.md

 # gofind
-a tiny little package manager i made for fun, W.I.P
+### a tiny little package manager i made for fun, W.I.P

-compiled between 1.17.1 Golang Compiler and Replit 1.14 Golang Compiler

 this is just a fork of [my other account's repo](https://github.com/sharpcdf/gofind), however this is the only one that will be updated.